 About Christine

 Professionally, I bring a wide spectrum of experience supporting people through some of life’s most vulnerable moments.
-I currently work part-time as a Family Preservation Worker offering outreach counselling services to MCFD-referred families in crisis to help them stabilize, strengthen their relational foundations, and become their own best resource.
+I currently work part-time as a Family Preservation Worker supporting MCFD-referred families in crisis as they work toward stabilization and becoming their own best resource.

-And long before becoming a counsellor, I spent twenty years as a hairstylist where I first learned the art of listening, presence, and earning trust through genuine connection.
+And long before becoming a counsellor, I spent years as a hairstylist where I first learned the art of listening, presence, and earning trust through authentic human connection.

 Here are the Top 5 Values for My Life and Counselling Practice (Walking the Talk):